mrblacyk/mrblacyk.github.io/_posts/2020-01-14-rpi-bluetooth.md

     This step has hidden substep meant to be done before doing anything else.
 Establish secure shell connection with the Raspberry Pi with the default credentials which Kali has.
 Oh and I would change the password if I were you.

-    I don't want to double information so I'm sending you to the [original post](https://hacks.mozilla.org/2017/02/headless-raspberry-pi-configuration-over-bluetooth/) for further steps.
-In short, you set up a bluetooth so that upon connection, a pseudo terminal is presented to you.
+    I don't want to double the information so I'm sending you to the [original post](https://hacks.mozilla.org/2017/02/headless-raspberry-pi-configuration-over-bluetooth/) for further steps.
+In short, you set up a bluetooth in raspberry so that upon connection, a pseudo terminal is presented to you.
 I tried tinkering with it but in the end I just accepted that it will not meet my expectations in terms of the security.

     * First of all, this `rfcomm` is perfoming auto-logon.
 This was easy to change - just remove `-a pi` from the `ExectStart` attribute of `[Service]` in the `/etc/systemd/system/rfcomm.service` file.
-    * Second thing, this bluetooth connection seems not encrypted to me.
+    * Second thing, this bluetooth connection seems not encrypted to me and anyone can connect to it.
 I checked `rfcomm` manual and to my surprise, I found these options:

         ```
         -A, --auth                     Enable authentication